 Associate degree or diploma prepared registered nurses who graduated from an Accrediting Commission for Education in Nursing (ACEN) accredited program are eligible to apply to the BSN program if they meet the published admission criteria for the RN to BSN Online Degree Completion Option.
-Registered nurses seeking admission to the Indiana University School of Nursing must apply to the campus Office of Admissions and may apply to the Online Degree Completion Option anytime throughout the academic year.
+Registered nurses seeking admission to the Indiana University School of Nursing must apply to a specific campus.